jxy-s/herpaderping/README.md

 ```

 ## Cloning and Building
-The repo uses submouldes, after cloning be sure to init and update the
+The repo uses submodules, after cloning be sure to init and update the
-submobules.
+submodules.
 Projects files are targeted to Visual Studio 2019.
 ```
 git clone https://github.com/jxy-s/herpaderping.git
 cd .\herpaderping\